Behror: History

 With the establishment of Alwar princely state by Naruka Clan descendant Rao Raja Pratap Singh, the areas surrounding Alwar were consolidated either by War or treaty after the waning of Mughal Power, loss of Maratha in North and ascendancy of British Power.
-During the reign of Rao Pratap Singh (Ruler of Alwar), Behror and surrounding Bansur area were incorporated in Alwar Princely state.
+During the reign of Rao Pratap Singh (Ruler of Alwar), Behror and surrounding Bansur area were incorporated in Alwar princely state.

-After the battle of Laalsevadi in 1803 against Marathas by British, Behror was given back to Ahmed Bakshkhan of Alwar Princely state as a gift of service rendered by Alwar princely state in help of British against Marathas.
-This battle of Laalsevadi is important as Marathas' defeat in this battle rendered their hold on North India weak while Britishers subsequently strengthened their hold on Delhi.
+After the battle of Laalsevadi in 1803 against Marathas by British, Behror was given back to Ahmed Bakshkhan of Alwar princely state as a gift of service rendered by Alwar princely state in help of British against Marathas.
+This battle of Laalsevadi is important as Marathas' defeat in this battle rendered their hold on North India weak while the British subsequently strengthened their hold on Delhi.

-Before Independence Behror was a Tehsil and urban center under Alwar Princely state.
+Before independence, Behror was a Tehsil and urban center under Alwar State.

-In first freedom movement Pran Sukh Yadav, who fought along with Rao Tula Ram against the British in 1857 Freedom Struggle at the battle of Naseebpur near Behror in Narnaul, hailed from Behror Tehsil and was important in raising local population of Aheers against British.
+In first freedom movement, Pran Sukh Yadav, who fought along with Rao Tula Ram against the British in an 1857 freedom struggle at the Battle of Naseebpur near Behror in Narnaul, hailed from Behror tehsil and was important in raising local population of Aheers against British.